 North Hampton home prices are not only among the most expensive in New Hampshire, but North Hampton real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, North Hampton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+North Hampton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Hampton is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in North Hampton who work in management occupations (19.50%), sales jobs (15.76%), and office and administrative support (11.71%).

 A relatively large number of people in North Hampton telecommute to their jobs.
 Overall, about 25.91% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.